bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/let.md

 **Note:** This differs from [`var`](var#var_hoisting) variables, which will return a value of `undefined` if they are accessed before they are declared.

-The variable is said to be in a “temporal dead zone” (TDZ) from the start of the block until the initialization has completed.
+The variable is said to be in a "temporal dead zone” (TDZ) from the start of the block until the initialization has completed.

     { // TDZ starts at beginning of scope console.log(bar); // undefined